niharika2810/android-interview-questions/README.md

 * Proguard vs R8

-* What is Scoped Storage and how tio implement?
+* What is Scoped Storage and how to implement?

 * Observable vs Completable vs Single